DRAFT ONLY

 The passage

 v23-24a.
-Although Paul did not believe that the work of evangelism was complete in his former missionary areas, he did regard the ground-breaking work completed.
+Although Paul did not believe that the work of evangelism was complete in his former missionary areas, he did believe that his strategic ground-breaking work was completed.
 This, of course, was his special interest.
-So new pioneering work was his goal, and Spain, now fully Roman since the time of Augustus, was his next missionary project.
+So, new pioneering work was his goal, and Spain, now fully Roman since the time of Augustus, was his next missionary project.

 v24b.
-On the way to Spain Paul intended to visit Rome and seek from them their support for this mission (prayer and financial probably).
+On the way to Spain Paul intends to visit Rome and seek from them their support for his mission.

 v25.
 The collection for the saints ("in the service of the saints") was one of Paul's pet projects, Acts 24:17, 2Cor.8-9.
-In fulfillment of scripture he wanted the Gentiles to present gifts to God's historic people in Jerusalem and so demonstrate the present reality of the Kingdom in Christ.
-When you see Gentiles bearing gifts to Israel then you know the Kingdom is at hand.
-So for this reason, Paul must first visit Jerusalem.
+In fulfillment of scripture he wanted the Gentiles to present gifts to God's historic people in Jerusalem and so demonstrate the present reality of the kingdom in Christ.
+When you see Gentiles bearing gifts to Israel then you know that the kingdom of God is at hand.
+So for this reason, Paul must first visit Jerusalem with the gift of the Gentiles for the poor believers there.

 v27.
 Paul now explains why his Gentile churches are asked to support the poor among the believers ("saints") in Jerusalem.
 The world is blessed through the seed of Abraham, and it is right for the Gentiles to make a thank-offering in response.
-Hopefully his unbelieving fellow Jews will see this "sign".
+Hopefully, unbelieving fellow Jews will understand this "sign".

 v28.
 Paul intends to go to Jerusalem and then visit Rome on the way to Spain.
-Describing the collection as "fruit" further develops the idea of thank-offering.
+Describing the collection as "fruit" further develops the idea of the collection being a thank-offering.

 v29.
-When he does come to Rome, it will be with Christ's sure blessing.
+When he does come to Rome, it will be with the abundant blessing of the gospel.

 v33.
 Paul concludes with a prayer-wish.
-May God be with them, the God of "peace".
+May the God of "peace" be with his readers.
 Peace is the sum of all spiritual blessings, particularly salvation.

 Let there be love

-One evening, a resident came into the loungeroom and announced they had miraculously been given new fillings in their teeth.
+One evening, a resident came into the loungeroom and announced that she had miraculously been given new fillings in her teeth.
 She had attended a revivalist meeting that evening and a faith healer was present.
 His speciality was miraculous fillings.
 All here rotten teeth were now filled.
-My friend, a typical skeptic, wondered why God would bother filling people's teeth.
+My friend, a typical skeptic, wondered why God would bother filling people's rotted teeth.
 "Wouldn't he give her new teeth"?

 The healing ministry is often used to verify the gospel.
-The messianic healing signs certainly proclaimed the gospel to the Old Testament people of Israel, yet Jesus made it clear that for the church era the sign of the gospel would be the love disciples had one for another.
+The messianic healings certainly proclaimed the gospel to the Old Testament people of Israel, yet Jesus made it clear that for the church era the sign of the gospel would be the love disciples have one for another.
 The peace of love proclaims eternity.

-For Paul, the loving thank-offering of the Gentiles to the poor believers in Jerusalem, proclaimed the reality of the new age of the Kingdom.
-Even the prophets foretold that the showering of gifts on Israel by the Gentiles would herald the new age of the Kingdom.
-So when Paul asks for prayer support from the Roman church, it is that there be a warm acceptance of his ministry team and the thank-offering of the Gentiles.
+For Paul, the loving thank-offering of the Gentiles to the poor believers in Jerusalem, proclaimed the reality of the new age of the kingdom.
+Even the prophets foretold that the showering of gifts on Israel by the Gentiles would herald the coming kingdom.
+So, when Paul asks for prayer-support from the Roman church, he is asking that there be a warm acceptance of his ministry team and the thank-offering of the Gentiles.

 Paul identifies the basis of his prayer as the "love of the Spirit".
 The presence of the indwelling Spirit in a believer's life should generate love within the fellowship.
-That love proclaims the gospel, so let there be love.
+Love proclaims the gospel in sign, so let there be love.

 Discussion